Australian Industry Index

 Downstream manufacturing

-• This indicator includes utilities, technical services, and supply chain/transport providers.
+• This indicator covers utilities, technical services, and supply chain/transport providers.

 Capacity utilisation

-• Capacity utilisation in Australian industry slightly eased to 74.8% in Dec/Jan.
+• Capacity utilisation in Australian industry moved downwards to 75.7% in May.

-• Utilisation scores became more volatile across 2025 and trended below the historical range of 79-82%.
+• Capacity utilisation scores have been more volatile since 2025 and are now trending below the long-term range of 77-82%.

 About the Australian Industry Index